-We provide long-term incentive compensation to our Named Executive Officers, including the named executive officers, under our LTIP in the form of RSUs and PSUs.
+We provide long-term incentive compensation to our executive officer, including the NEOs, under our long-term incentive plan ("LTIP") in the form of RSUs and PSUs.
 These awards are designed to align the interests of our executive officers with those of our shareholders, and to improve our long-term profitability and stability through the attraction and retention of superior talent.

 The Compensation Committee believes the commitment to grant a mix of time-based and performance-based equity awards enhances our ability to retain our executive officers by providing a portion of their long-term incentive in the form of equity awards that will be fully earned only if they remain with us for several years.
-The value of equity awards granted to each Named Executive Officer is intended to be market competitive and reflective of each executive's skill set, experience, role and responsibilities.
+The value of equity awards granted to each NEO is intended to be market competitive and reflective of each executive's skill set, experience, role and responsibilities.